-Assessors will be able to amend specific functional spaces of a certified TLA within a certified BEEC through the Assessor Portal, if requested by the building owner.
-The process is just like a new assessment but only for the specific Functional Spaces requested/mentioned by the owner.
+Assessors will be able to amend specific functional spaces of a certified TLA within a certified BEEC through the assessor portal, if requested by the building owner or their agent.
+The process is just like a new assessment but only for the specific functional spaces requested/mentioned by the owner.

-The Assessors will have to confirm with CBD administrator that they have been requested to amend the TLA.
-Amending the certified TLA will not extend the validity period of the original TLA, it will maintain the original expiry date.
+The assessors will have to confirm with CBD administrator that they have been requested to amend the TLA.
+Amending the certified TLA will not extend the assessment validity period of the original TLA, it will maintain the original expiry date.

-3 Data and documentation required
+Data and documentation required 3

 This section deals with the principles and standards of data and documentation requirements including site inspection, record-keeping and how to proceed when access or information is denied.
-Data and documentation requirements are specified in detail in Appendix A: Information checklist for certified Tenancy Lighting Assessments
+Data and documentation requirements are specified in detail in Appendix A: Information checklist for certified Tenancy Lighting Assessments.

-3.1 Acceptable Data
+Acceptable Data